tmaiaroto/li3_access/README.md

     cd libraries
     git clone git@github.com

-Include the library in in your `/[app|app/libraries/library_name}]config/bootstrap/libraries.php`
+Include the library in in your `/app/config/bootstrap/libraries.php`

     Libraries::add('li3_access');

 ##Usage

-Usage is simple enough.
+Getting it to work.
 You must configure the adapter you wish to use first, but once you have it configured it's fairly simple.

     $access = Access::check('access_config_name', Auth::check('auth_config_name'), $this->request);
     if(!empty($access)) {